dfetch-org/dfetch/doc/contributing.rst

 Contributing
 ============
 Before implementing a feature please ask one of the maintainers to avoid any unnecessary or double work.
+Let other people know through the relevant GitHub issue that you are planning on implementing it.
+Also for new features, first create an issue that can be discussed.

+After implementing (with tests and documentation) create a PR on Github and let your changes be reviewed.

 Virtual Environment
 -------------------